Chrissie Hynde: The Pretenders

-The band released an EP album, Extended Play, then Pretenders II later in the summer.
+The band released an EP album, Extended Play, on March 30, 1981; they released Pretenders II later in the summer.
 "Talk of the Town" and "Message of Love" were on both.
-The Pretenders lineup would change repeatedly over the next decade.
+The Pretenders lineup changed repeatedly over the next decade.
 Honeyman-Scott died of a drug overdose on June 16, 1982, just days after Farndon had been fired from the band.
 Farndon also died of a drug overdose the following year.
-After reforming with a caretaker line-up (Martin Chambers, Billy Bremner, Tony Butler, and Jeremy Allom) for their next single, "Back on the Chain Gang", the band settled down with Robbie McIntosh (guitar) and Malcolm Foster (bass) during the recording of their next album, the worldwide hit Learning to Crawl.
+After re-forming with a caretaker lineup (Martin Chambers, Billy Bremner, Tony Butler, and Jeremy Allom) for their next single, "Back on the Chain Gang", the band settled down with Robbie McIntosh (guitar) and Malcolm Foster (bass) during the recording of their next album, the worldwide hit Learning to Crawl.
 Chambers left the band in the mid-1980s before the Get Close album was released in 1986.
-The album included the hits "Don't Get Me Wrong" and "My Baby".
+The album included the hits "Don't Get Me Wrong" and "My Baby."
 Amidst the ever-changing lineup, Hynde endured as the sole original Pretender until Chambers' return in the mid-1990s.
 Hynde was the only stable member of the band during this period.
-In 1994, the band had another hit, the ballad "I'll Stand by You".
+In 1994, the band had another hit, the ballad "I'll Stand by You."